The Geometric Anatomy of Capability Acquisition in Transformers: Per-Layer RankMe Trajectories

 \section{Per-Layer RankMe Trajectories}

 We compute \rankme at every transformer layer for each task across all checkpoints.
 Figure~\ref{fig:layer-heatmaps} shows per-layer trajectories for the micro model (4 layers) on three hard tasks (ADD, MOD, MUL) and SORT.
-The top-down gradient (deeper layers collapse more) is visible across all tasks and time points.
-Post-emergence, the final layer maintains compression while middle layers recover, consistent with the specialization-versus-diversity gradient described in \S\ref{sec:layer-propagation}.
+The top-down gradient is visible across all tasks.
+After acquisition, the final layer stays compressed while middle layers recover.